MayanMisfit/hylia/src/posts/time-for-a-journey.md

 <blockquote>Good company in a journey makes the way seem shorter. — <cite>Izaak Walton</cite> </blockquote>

 Well, a metaphorical journey anyway, as one door closes and another potentially opens.
-Of course, the door could always hit me on the way out.
-We shall see, time to sacrifice a bunny and hope for the best.
+Of course, the door could always hit me on the way out, we shall see, time to sacrifice a bunny and hope for the best.